Fibrations by plane projective rational quartic curves in characteristic two: Introduction

 \section{Introduction}

+In this paper we investigate in characteristic $p=2$ the birational geometry of fibrations by rational curves of degree $d=4$ in the projective plane.

+The case of degree $d=2$ corresponds to \emph{conic bundles}, which have a long and rich history that goes back to work by the Italian school (e.g., the theory of ruled surfaces), and to more recent work related to the birational geometry of complex threefolds (see the expository article \cite{Pro18}).
+Over the past few years, conic bundles have also been studied in positive characteristic (see \cite{JVV24} and the references therein).

+If the fibres are of degree $d>2$, then their arithmetic genus $g = (d-1)(d-2)/2$ is larger than their geometric genus $\ov g = 0$, and so they admit singularities.
+By Bertini's theorem this can only happen in characteristic $p>0$.
+More precisely, as follows from Tate's genus change formula \cite{Tate52}, the prime $p$ must be equal to $m+1$ where $m$ is a divisor of the integer $2 (g - \ov g) = (d-1)(d-2)$.

+If $d=3$ then $p\in\{2,3\}$, and we obtain the so-called \emph{quasi-elliptic fibrations}, which are fibrations whose general fibres are plane cubic curves with a cusp.
+Equivalently, the generic fibre $C=f^{-1}(\eta) = T_\eta$ of a quasi-elliptic fibration $f:T\to B$ is a \emph{quasi-elliptic curve} over the function field $K=k(B)$ of the base $B$, i.e., $C$ is a regular proper geometrically integral curve of arithmetic genus $g=1$ over $K$.
+Quasi-elliptic fibrations play a key role in the extension of the Enriques classification of complex algebraic surfaces to positive characteristics, accomplished by Bombieri and Mumford \cite{BM76,BM77}.

-The goal of this paper is to classify, up to birational equivalence, the fibrations by plane projective rational quartic curves in characteristic two.
-Our main theorem asserts that the generic fibre $C=T_\eta := f^{-1}(\eta)$ of such a fibration $f:T\to B$, which is a curve over the function field $K=k(B)$ of the base $B$, falls into one of five disjoint classes of curves.
+If $d=4$, then $p\in\{2,3,7\}$.
+The cases $p=3$ and $p=7$ were investigated by Salomão \cite{Sal11,Sal14} and the second author \cite{St04}.
+In the present paper we give a birational classification of the case $p=2$.
+In other words, we classify, up to birational equivalence, the fibrations by plane projective rational quartic curves in characteristic $p=2$.
+Our main result asserts that the generic fibre $C=T_\eta$ of such a fibration $T \to B$, which is a curve over the function field $K=k(B)$, falls into one of five disjoint classes of curves.

-\begin{thm} Let $C$ be a regular proper non-hyperelliptic geometrically integral curve over a field $K$ of characteristic $p=2$.
-Assume that $C$ has arithmetic genus $h^1(\OO_C)=3$ and that it is geometrically rational.
-Then $C$ is isomorphic to one of the following plane projective quartic curves given by the homogeneous equations between the projective coordinate functions $x$, $y$ and $z$. \begin{enumerate}[\upshape (i)] \item $y^4 + a z^4 + x z^3 + b x^2 z^2 + c x^4 = 0$, \\ where $a,b,c \in K$ are constants satisfying $c \notin K^2$.
+\begin{thm} Let $C$ be a regular proper non-hyperelliptic geometrically rational curve over a field $K$ of characteristic $p=2$.
+Assume that $C$ has arithmetic genus $h^1(\OO_C)=3$.
+Then $C$ is isomorphic to a plane projective quartic curve over $K$ defined by one of the following equations \begin{enumerate}[\upshape (i)] \item $y^4 + a z^4 + x z^3 + b x^2 z^2 + c x^4 = 0$, \\ where $a,b,c \in K$ are constants satisfying $c \notin K^2$;

-\item $ y^4 + a z^4 + b x^2 y^2 + c x^2 z^2 + b x^3 z + d x^4 = 0$, \\ where $a,b,c,d \in K$ are constants satisfying $a\notin K^2$ and $b\neq 0$.
+\item $ y^4 + a z^4 + b x^2 y^2 + c x^2 z^2 + b x^3 z + d x^4 = 0$, \\ where $a,b,c,d \in K$ are constants satisfying $a\notin K^2$ and $b\neq 0$;

-\item $b y^4 + d z^4 + y^2 z^2 + x z^3 + (b + b^2 c^3) x^2 z^2 + a x^2 y^2 + a x^3 z + (a b^2 c^3 + a^2 d) x^4 = 0$, \\ where $a,b,c,d\in K$ are constants satisfying $a\notin K^2$ and $b,c\neq0$.
+\item $b y^4 + d z^4 + y^2 z^2 + x z^3 + (b + b^2 c^3) x^2 z^2 + a x^2 y^2 + a x^3 z + (a b^2 c^3 + a^2 d) x^4 = 0$, \\ where $a,b,c,d\in K$ are constants satisfying $a\notin K^2$ and $b,c\neq0$;

-\item $y^4 + a z^4 + x z^3 + b x^3 z + c x^4 = 0$, \\ where $a,b,c \in K$ are constants satisfying $b \notin K^2$.
+\item $y^4 + a z^4 + x z^3 + b x^3 z + c x^4 = 0$, \\ where $a,b,c \in K$ are constants satisfying $b \notin K^2$;